Are there risks to my baby?

-For any pregnant woman there is a small risk (a ‘background’ risk) that her baby may be born with a birth defect or malformation.
-Birth defects (sometimes called developmental abnormalities) are physical problems that happen when the development of a baby is affected while it is in the womb.
-There are different types of birth defects which can affect different organs in the body, and can happen for different reasons.
-Sometimes birth defects are classed as 'minor' and 'major'.
+For any pregnant woman there is a small risk (a ‘background’ risk) that her baby may be born with a birth abnormality or malformation.
+Physical birth abnormalities are problems that happen when the development of a baby is affected while it is in the womb.
+There are different types of birth abnormalities which can affect different organs in the body, and can happen for different reasons.
+Sometimes birth abnormalities are classed as 'minor' and 'major'.

 Minor malformations are those that do not need surgery, for example small fingers and toes, and eyes set wide apart.

 Major malformations are those that need surgery to correct them.
 These include a hole in the heart, problems with the kidneys or genitals, cleft lip and cleft palate (where the roof of the mouth is not correctly joined).
 They also include problems with the development of the spine and nervous system (neural tube defects), such as spina bifida (where part of the spinal cord is exposed).
 Sometimes the child’s arms, legs, or the way their face looks, may also be affected.

 If you are pregnant, avoiding the following will all help reduce the risk of birth abnormalities: alcohol, smoking, unprescribed medication and illegal drugs.
 This is because all these substances can be passed through your bloodstream to your baby and so may affect the baby's development.
 Women with epilepsy have a slightly higher chance of having a baby with a birth abnormality than women who don't have epilepsy.
 This may be due to an underlying genetic condition which also caused the epilepsy.
 Or risks can be due to injury to your unborn baby if you have seizures during pregnancy.